Agentopians/WeAi/TECHNICAL_DESIGN.md

 - **AI Agents**:
     - **News Extractor Agent**: Implemented using web scraping techniques and Natural Language Processing (NLP) libraries (e.g., Beautiful Soup, Scrapy, NLTK, spaCy) to extract relevant news from online sources, specifically "Top-1000 X accounts in Ethereum ecosystem" on platforms like X/Twitter.
     - **News Verifier Agent**: Utilizes APIs from fact-checking services and integrates with EigenLayer Actively Validated Services (AVSs) for cryptographic verification of news content.
-May incorporate machine learning models (e.g., using TensorFlow, PyTorch, scikit-learn) for source credibility analysis, sentiment analysis, and fake news detection.
+May incorporate machine learning models (e.g., TensorFlow, PyTorch, scikit-learn) for source credibility analysis, sentiment analysis, and fake news detection.
 Operates within a Trusted Execution Environment (TEE) for secure and reliable verification processes.
     - **Editorial Agent**: Provides an interface for human editorial review and content refinement.
 This could be a simplified Content Management System (CMS) built with a framework like Flask or Django, offering tools for editing, fact-checking, and managing news content.
     - **Publisher Agent**: Responsible for publishing the finalized news to various platforms, including the "WaiE X account" (e.g., via X/Twitter API) and the "WaiE Website" (potentially using a web content API or direct database interaction).
 Also handles newsletter distribution via email services.
 - **Database**:  A persistent storage solution to store news articles, job postings, user data, and token-related information.
 This could be a relational database (e.g., PostgreSQL, MySQL) for structured data or a NoSQL database (e.g., MongoDB, Cassandra) depending on scalability requirements and data structure complexity.